The final hour of our excursion into broadcast excellence is underway.

 Food production is now so energy intensive that more carbon is emitted, providing a person with enough calories to walk to the shops than a car would emit over the same distance.

-The climate could benefit if people avoided exercise, ate less, and became couch potatoes.
+Climate could benefit if people avoided exercise, ate less, and became couch potatoes.

-What is it that makes you willing to associate associate yourself with literal glittering jewels of colossal ignorance?
+What is it that makes you willing to associate yourself with literal glittering jewels of colossal ignorance?

-There can be no consensus in science.
+And there we go again, there can be no consensus in science.

-It's not science if there's consensus, it's not up for a vote.
+It's not up for a vote.

 Research aimed at disputing the scientific consensus on global warming is part of a huge public misinformation campaign funded by some of the world's largest carbon polluters, Gore said today.

-Uh there's been an organized campaign financed to the tune of about 10 million a year from some of the largest carbon polluters to create the impression that there's disagreement in the scientific community.
+There's been an organized campaign financed to the tune of about $10 million a year from some of the largest carbon polluters to create the impression that there's disagreement in the scientific community, Gore said at a forum in Singapore.

 In actuality, there is very little disagreement among leading scientists of the world.